Particular/docs.particular.net/persistence/sql/index.md

 The default TablePrefix is [Endpoint Name](/nservicebus/endpoints/specify-endpoint-name.md) with all periods (`.`) replaced with underscores (`_`).

-A Table Prefix is required at runtime and install time.
+A Table Prefix is used at runtime and install time.

+NOTE: While the above default Table Prefix at runtime can be inferred by code, it cannot be inferred when [running deployment scripts manually](#installation-manual-installation) and as such much be passed in as a parameter.

 When using the default (execute at startup) approach to installation the value configured in code will be used.

 snippet: TablePrefix

 ### Database Schema